 Use Vocabulary

-2. Distinguish between rocket and space probe.
+2. Distinguish between a rocket and a space probe.

 Understand Key Concepts